Students Right to Know and Regulations

 Financial Aid Regulations

-Federal regulations require that students have a high school diploma, GED, or the equivalent in order to be eligible for federal financial aid.
+Federal regulations require that students have a high school diploma, GED, or the equivalent from an accredited high school in order to be eligible for federal financial aid.
 If you received a California Certificate of Completion on or after Fall 2003, you may now be eligible to receive a diploma.
 Contact your California high school to see if you qualify.
 For more info visit: http://www.cde.ca.gov/ta/tg/hs/

 A federal regulation was passed that limits the Pell grant to the equivalent of 12 full-time semesters or 600% LEU for your entire academic career.
 This regulation is retroactive to the first time you attended college and received a Pell grant.
 It does not include terms you did not receive a Pell grant.